Investing in Children and Families

 - Increased the capacity of early childhood education settings, including helping more than 80 new Family Child Care providers open through the Family Child Care Start-up Grant program.

-- Boosted the RI Works program benefits by 20 percent, offering crucial financial relief to approximately 8,700 low-income families with children under 18 years old.
+- Boosted the RI Works program benefits by 20 percent in FY 2025, offering crucial financial relief to approximately 8,700 low-income families with children under 18 years old.

-- Broke ground on a new female adolescent residential treatment campus on state- owned land in Exeter.
+- Progressed construction on a new female adolescent residential treatment campus on state-owned land in Exeter.
 The 16-bed facility will provide a new Rhode Island-based option to address the behavioral health needs of female youth ages 13 to 18.
-Construction is scheduled for completion by late Spring 2026.
+Construction is scheduled for completion in Spring 2026.

-- Received a competitive Substance Abuse and Mental Health Services Administration (SAMHSA) System of Care Expansion and Sustainability Grant for more than $10.5 million, providing funding to support mobile response and stabilization services for children, community-based intensive care programming, family engagement, data collection and performance evaluation, and key staff positions.
-Rhode Island’s Executive Office of Health and Human Services (EOHHS) has chosen the Parent Support Network (PSN) as our Family Engagement Organization.
+- Implemented a competitive Substance Abuse and Mental Health Services Administration (SAMHSA) System of Care Expansion and Sustainability Grant, providing over $2 million to support Family Service of Rhode Island and Tides Family Services to provide mobile response and stabilization services (MRSS) for children, over $2 million in funding to support the Community Care Alliance to provide community-based intensive care programming for children, over $675,000 to support family engagement through a partnership with the Parent Support Network (PSN) as the Family Engagement Organization for the Executive Office of Health and Human Services (EOHHS).
 PSN employs two Lead Family Coordinators, who play a crucial role in developing and implementing the Children’s Behavioral Health System of Care.
+Grant funds have also supported data collection, performance evaluation, and key staff positions at EOHHS.

-- Procured a vendor for the Community-Based Intensive Care program (CBIC).
+- Continued to implement the Community-Based Intensive Care program (CBIC).
 CBIC is an intensive home and community-based service carried out by Community Care Alliance (CCA) and Tides Family Services.
 The program supports children and youth with the most complex behavioral health difficulties to ensure they can remain safely at home or to transition home from psychiatric hospitalizations or intensive residential programs.
-Since its official launch in February 2024 through September 2024, CCA has opened 24 cases.
+Since its official launch in February 2024 through December 2025, the CBIC team has served 44 cases.

 The Road to RI 2030: Children and Families Goals